joshuajohnlee/pi_updater/README.md

-Credentials should be stored in a credentials.py file in the same directory as a script, in the format:
+Credentials should be stored in a credentials.py file in the same directory as the script, in the format:

 ```python
 host = "127.0.0.1"